SovnSkyrim/QWEST/README.md

 Eight modification: [Gamepad Guide](http://prntscr.com/xb9op3).
 Disabled by default, ask for the Gamepad guide in [MY Discord](https://discord.gg/ZgjVrXp) (not Wabbajack's) if you want the details on how to use a controller with QWEST!

+## HyperCasual - Another Profile

+QWEST! also comes with a unique profile called "HyperCasual", it removes all enemy modifications so the game is increasingly easier.
+It is selected just like you'd choose between EnaiRim or SimonRim, but this one features the full EnaiRim experience to make sure you become a powerful hero!

+It is very different to the other profile so only those modifications can be made to it:
+- Paper UI
+- Unequip Quiver
+- Oblivion Style HUD
+- Quick Loot
+- NeverNude
+- Gamepad Guide

+You cannot use SimonRim on this profile!
+Doing so voids support!

 ## How to start up QWEST!

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.